crispinprojects/talkcalendar/README.md

 ### Preferences

-* Select Edit->Preferences from the menu or use Ctrl+Alt+p to invoke the preferences window (see screenshot below)
+* Select Calendar->Preferences from the menu or use Ctrl+Alt+p to invoke the preferences window (see screenshot below)
 * Change options as required

 ![](talkcalendar-preferences.png)